faisalmasran/cv/index.md

 __<a href="https://www.f-secure.com/en/partners/solutions-and-services/connected-home-security">F-Secure Sense & Sense SDK <i class="fa-solid fa-link"></i></a>__ (Connected Home Security)

 Manual and test automation on Embedded Linux in various home routers; Android and iOS app; and Linux-based backend services.

+Doing manual and test automation on home router (embedded Linux), mobile apps (Android & iOS) and backend services (AWS).
+Also build proper (instead of ad-hoc) network test lab (Routers and IoT devices) and connect them to continuous-integration (auto-build, auto-test) infrastructure.

 F-Secure Sense is an embedded security product inside a home router that protects all devices that are connected to its network.